barbazul/1kfa/planet_drops.md

 themselves "I" who pilot a mostly-liquid gene-dispersal system that evolved to *orient* itself on a spinning sphere so many stars away you've stopped counting.

-Every time, it feels like a dreams that tricks you into thinking you've just awoken, while other-also-self screams at you to wake up again.
+Every time, it feels like that dream that tricks you into thinking you've just awoken, while other-also-self screams at you to wake up again.
 For real, this time.

 You move your hands.
 The procedure is always slow, every switch and setting feels like a